modio/modio-unity/README.md

 The first thing you will need to do is enable the marketplace in the mod.io portal for your game under Admin->Monetization->Settings->Enable Marketplace.

 ### Get User Wallet Balance
-Returns the current user's token balance.
+Returns the current user's virtual currency credits balance.

 > [!NOTE]
 > This function creates a wallet for the user the first time it is called so this must be called before any sync entitlements calls.